realworlddatascience/realworlddatascience.github.io/README.md

 1. [Invite the RWDS editor to become a collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) on the repository you've created in your personal account.

-This is the perhaps the most efficient way of working as it allows the editor to make their own copy of your repository, review and render the `report.qmd` themselves, share html and Word versions with reviewers, gather feedback, and then make comments and suggested changes via pull request.
+This is perhaps the most efficient way of working - and the one we recommend - as it allows the editor to make their own copy of your repository, review and render the `report.qmd` themselves, share html and Word versions with reviewers, gather feedback, and then make comments and suggested changes via pull request.

 2. Render your `report.qmd` as html and Word files and [email these to the RWDS editor](https://realworlddatascience.net/contact.html).